theretrobiz/trollplugin/README.md

 # Troll Plugin

-Troll Plugin is a plugin for the Minecraft server on the Bukkit/Spigot platform that allows you to "troll" players by creating a large number of invisible ArmorStands in their location.
+Troll Plugin is a plugin for the Minecraft server on the Bukkit/Spigot platform that allows you to troll players by creating a large number of invisible ArmorStands in their location.

 ## Installation